COVID-19 spread prompts new restrictions for region including Dubuque, Clayton, Delaware, Jones counties

 Iowa officials today announced 146 more confirmed cases of COVID-19 and seven additional related deaths.

-Two more cases in Dubuque County and one more in Jones County were among those announced.
+Two more cases in Dubuque County and one more in Jones County were among those.

 The new cases pushed the statewide total past 2,000, to 2,141.
 The death toll now stands at 60.